Skip to content

 About this role

 Most buyers know the shape of the work but not the shape of the agent.
-TESS is the agent who knows the catalog — she translates between role-language and agent-language, on a twelve-minute call.
+TESS is the agent who knows the catalog — she translates between role-language and agent-language, on a fifteen-minute call.

 Areas of focus